convo-extensions/flarum-ext-quick-reply/README.md

 composer require convo-extensions/flarum-ext-quick-reply
 ```

-If you need any help, shoot us an email at support@convo.co.il
+If you need any help, shoot us an email at contact@overview.co.il